 Looking for that perfect traditional Norwegian woollen sweater?

 Bryggen is the place!

 After you’re done with souvenir shopping, be sure to explore the alleyways.

 Finish off with a bite to eat at Bryggen Tracteursted.

 Traditional food in a traditional building – how cool is that?
 Here you’ll discover more about the history of the area.

 2. Venture 399m to Fløyen mountain

+What a fantastic view from Fløien, a must visit spot in Bergen.
 Are you keen to see the stunning view over Bergen city and beyond?
-We thought so!

-That is why a trip to Fløyen is one of our top things to do in Bergen.
+That is why a trip to Fløyen is one of our must things to do in Bergen.